Table of Contents

 Does Your Cat Get Bored?

-So, if time passes more slowly for cats, and you leave her alone for a couple of hours, does this mean that they are prone to getting bored?
+So, if time passes slowly for cats and you leave her alone for a couple of hours, does this mean they are prone to getting bored?

-Keep in mind that your presence is also stimulating (you play with her, show her attention, do things around the house that might interest her) and your extended absence can cause boredom and depression.
+Remember that your presence is also stimulating (you play with her, show her attention, and do things around the house that might interest her), and your extended absence can cause boredom and depression.

 Daily Separation

-Healthy adult cats can be left alone for hours daily, while you are at school or work.
-However, whether or not they experience loneliness during this time may vary from cat to cat – on their personalities and most importantly, on the type of living they have become accustomed to from their kittenhood onwards.
+Healthy adult cats can be left alone for hours each day while their owners are at school or work.
+However, whether or not they experience loneliness during this time may vary from cat to cat – on their personalities and, most importantly, the living they have become accustomed to from kittenhood.

 If the Daily Separation is a New Arrangement